-Levels of private health insurance membership vary by age group quite considerably, but the biggest adherents are individuals and couples aged over 55, as illustrated in the chart below.
+Levels of private health insurance membership vary by age group quite considerably, but the biggest adherents are still individuals and couples aged over 55, as illustrated in the chart below.

 Why private health insurance is maintained despite the (increasing) cost predominantly comes down to the following factors in order of importance:

 - Allows treatment as a private patient in hospital

 - Shorter wait for treatment/concern over public hospital waiting lists